 How to Open a Bank Account in Thailand as a Retired Foreigner

 Bangkok Bank is Thailand’s largest bank and has the best reputation among both Thais and foreigners.
 There are 18 locations in Chiang Mai as well as additional branches in outlying cities in the Chiang Mai region.
 Most branches have multiple fluent English-speaking bankers that are knowledgeable and helpful.
-Bangkok Bank has branches in New York and London, providing a cost-effective transfer for Americans and Brits, saving money when transferring funds to/from a domestic account rather than an international transfer and the additional fees most banks will impose (usually a set price to transfer internationally, plus a transaction fee of 3% of the amount you transfer).
+Previously Bangkok Bank had branches in New York and London that transferred money internationally via the US ACH Transfer format, providing a cost-effective transfer for Americans and Brits when transferring funds.
+As of April 2019, funds are transferred in the International ACT (IAT) format.

 Although there are other major banks in Thailand, they are not as advisable for expat banking.
-The Kasikorn Bank has total assets almost matching Bangkok Bank, but it has no branches in Chiang Mai.
+The Kasikorn Bank has total assets almost matching Bangkok Bank, but tere are few branches in Chiang Mai and the service does not equate to that of Bangkok Bank.
 Siam Commercial Bank (Thailand’s first and largest bank) is well represented in Chiang Mai with about as many branches as the Bangkok Bank, but does not yet have the same positive reputation Bangkok Bank.

 Something to consider along with which bank to choose is which branch to work with.
 Unlike in western countries where virtually every branch of a bank will offer identical services, this is definitely not so in Thailand.
 For example, you might find that one branch has better (and more flexible) services and policies - particularly including those affecting foreigners - than another branch.
 This makes local knowledge regarding not just Chiang Mai banks in general, but specific branches of that bank, very important.